Phaphund railway station

 Phaphund railway station (proposed to be renamed as Dibiyapur railway station) is an "A" graded railway station in Auraiya district, Uttar Pradesh, India.
 Its code is PHD.
 It serves Auraiya district and Dibiyapur city.
 It is located on the Kanpur–Delhi section of Howrah–Delhi main line and Howrah–Gaya–Delhi line.
-It is one of the main serving railway stations on the Kanpur–Delhi section of the Allahabad railway division.
+It is one of the main serving railway stations on the Kanpur–Delhi section of the Prayagraj railway division.
 Built during British rule, the station is owned by Indian Railways and operated by North Central Railway and consists of five tracks and four platforms.